netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/crvserver_module.rst

         <div class="ansible-option-cell">

       Criterion for responding to PING requests sent to this virtual server.
-If ACTIVE, respond only if the virtual server is available.
-If PASSIVE, respond even if the virtual server is not available.
+If \ :literal:`ACTIVE`\ , respond only if the virtual server is available.
+If \ :literal:`PASSIVE`\ , respond even if the virtual server is not available.

       .. rst-class:: ansible-option-line